m-sgstyb/stevfns-gmpa/README.md

 Running these two case studies will have created total_data_unrounded.csv and total_data.csv inside the case study folders, which will be used to create the emission reduction profiles in step 2.

 ### 2. Create emissions reduction profiles
+This step should be done first by a single person in the team, and all others running case studies should pull these changes before running case studies.

 Based on the BAU (assumes a more limited technology mix) and Least cost (assumes extensive technology mix including e.g. short term and long term storage) emissions, we need to create the "carbon budget" scenarios.
 We model 11 scenarios from the baseline to 0 for all case studies.
 These can be calculated through STEVFNs/Code/Automations/generate_carbon_budget.py script.

 To run: